Issues and initiatives addressed recently include – for your interest:

 - Day Hospitals Australia | 2017: A Year in Review – Click here to view 2017: A Year in Review document which outlines the activity, achievements and focus of Day Hospitals Australia for the day hospital sector in 2017, issued in January 2018.

 - Private Health Ministerial Advisory Committee (PHMAC) – Day Hospitals Australia is represented on PHMAC.
-Shortly after the meeting the summary will be available on the Department of Health website
+The next meeting of this committee is scheduled for 12 June, members will be advised when the summary is available and will be posted on the Department of Health website.

-- NSQHS Standards Steering Committee – Day Hospitals Australia has continued to be represented on this committee in relation to the development of Version 2 of the NSQHS Standards, a draft of which is available on the Commission website.
-The next meeting will be held on 28 September 2017.
+- NSQHS Standards Steering Committee – Day Hospitals Australia has continued to be represented on this committee in relation to the development of Version 2 of the NSQHS Standards and the associated Guides for various healthcare facilities including day hospitals.
+This information is available on the Commission website.

 - Minister for Health – dialogue has continued on an ongoing basis with the Federal Minister for Health and his Senior advisor on key issues impacting the Day Hospital sector.
-Day Hospitals Australia has a meeting with the Hon Greg Hunt, Minister for Health, Minister for Sport on 1 August 2017.
+The Day Hospitals Australia Board and CEO met with Minister Hunt on 7 March 2018.

 - Process for the Development of a Day Hospital Are you thinking of building a day hospital?
 It is recognised that the setting up and the development of a Day Hospital can be a challenging task.
 Where do I start?
 Day Hospitals Australia is pleased to provide an invaluable paper that outlines the process in a staged format to support those wishing to develop a Day Hospital.
 Please contact the Day Hospitals Australia Staff for a copy of this document at a very reasonable price of $115.00 incl.
 GST (available free to current members).